Running As Fast As I Can

 The old man ignored him.

 “I asked for the car three days ago,” Robert yelled.
 “You said I could have it.
 I made plans.
 Now, dammit, I’m using the car!”
-He lunged at the old man, landed several quick blows and grabbed the keys from his pocket and ran out the door before he could stop him.
+He lunged, landed several quick blows, grabbed the keys from the old man’s pocket and ran out the door, all before the drunken haze cleared enough for Him to realize what happened.

-“You little goddam prick!” the old man screamed and threw his bottle at him, shattering it against the wall.
-He ran after Robert and grabbed him just as he reached the car and jerked him back.
-Robert spun around and knocked the old man to the ground, then jumped in the car, slammed the door shut and locked it.
+“You little goddam prick!” he finally screamed and threw his bottle toward the door, shattering it against the wall and nearly hitting me in the head.
+He was more angry than I’d ever seen him.
+I was so scared I couldn’t even move when the old man got up out of his chair and ran after Robert and grabbed him just as he reached the car.
+Robert spun around and knocked Him to the ground, then jumped in the car, slammed the door shut and locked it.

 The old man staggered to his feet and yanked the door handle several times.
 “Open this goddam door or um gonna bust it open!”

 “Can’t you do something?”
-I asked, but she didn’t answer.
+I asked, but she had that same frightened look I saw so many times and didn’t answer.
 I don’t think she even heard me.
 She just cried like she always did when he got violent.

 Robert shook as he tried frantically to start the car.
 In spite of his stupor and rage, the old man somehow realized Robert wasn’t going to open the door.
 He stumbled to the front of the car, unlatched the hood, yanked it up, climbed on the bumper and grabbed for the coil wire.
 “I’ll teach you to steal my fuckin’ car!” he yelled from under the hood.